Dobrich: Agriculture

 Agriculture is the most developed branch of the economy.
 The main reason for this is the environment – climate, soils and clean lands.
 81% of all the land in Dobrich is agricultural, almost 4,000,000 decares.
 More than 70% of it is cultivated, which makes Dobrich №1 cultivated region in the country.
 Farming, plant-growing and stock-breeding are the most important part of the economy in Dobrich.
 Dobrudja territory, called the “granary of Bulgaria” is part of the district.
 Some of the end products made in Dobrich are: bread and flour products, all kinds of sausages, milk and dairy products, poultry products, margarine and vegetable oils, wine, soft drinks.

 The biggest bird-farm is located in the district.
 Other factories of great importance are the milk factory (one of the biggest factories in Bulgaria), the bread factory (one of the biggest factories in Bulgaria).
 Additional important products from other industries are cement, electric appliances, clothes, confection, furniture, car batteries, containers and there are many other factories from the food and beverage industry.

 Gasification

 The municipal strategy provides that the household, utility and industrial sectors be supplied with gas under a project for gasification.
 The network of gas pipelines has been extended to 43,808 metres.
-Currently we are working on the gasification of the residential areas.
+Currently they are working on the gasification of the residential areas.
 All municipal establishments from the educational, administrative, healthcare and social service sectors have already been covered by the gas supply network.